200413-java-spark/Project-2-Group-1/README.md

 ******

-Processes the data life expectancy data from U.S. Life Expectancy at Birth by State and Census Tract - 2010-2015
+Processes the life expectancy data from U.S. Life Expectancy at Birth by State and Census Tract - 2010-2015 Dataset.

 https://data.cdc.gov/NCHS/U-S-Life-Expectancy-at-Birth-by-State-and-Census-T/5h56-n989.

-The applcation computes the life expectancy by state and outputs them in the form of a d3 chart.
+The application computes the life expectancy by state and outputs them in the form of a d3 chart.

 ******
 ## Build